JsonGallagher/JsonGallagher/README.md

     </ul>
   </li>

-  <li>💞️ I’m looking to contribute to open-source projects related to the above fields.</li>
+  <li>I’m looking to contribute to open-source projects related to the above fields.</li>
   <li>
-    📫 How to reach me:
+    How to reach me:
     <a href="mailto:jason@jasongallagher.co">jason@jasongallagher.co</a> //
     <a href="https://x.com/heyjson">x.com/heyjson</a>
   </li>